 It certainly wasn’t pretty, but SU football escaped the dome with a 27-24 win Saturday over Pittsburgh to improve to 3-3 on the season.

-After an opening drive field goal, SU’s offense hit the brakes and proved yet again that they are not a first half unit Saturday.
+After an opening drive field goal, SU’s offense hit the brakes and proved yet again that it’s not a first half unit Saturday.
 In a complete paradox to last year’s shootout, Syracuse and Pittsburgh traded three and outs for a majority of the first half.
 For the Orange, it was the offensive line and running game that continued to plague them.
 However, SU finally established some running game in the second frame and rode a 17-point second half to it’s first ACC win of the season.

 ‘It was good to finally get that monkey off our back,” head coach Dino Babers said about finally winning a close game after being on the losing end of three so far this season.

 So let’s break this all down.
 Let’s start with the glass half full look and tackle the positives first.

 Dontae Strickland Did Something:

 After another sluggish first half, Strickland finally found his groove and changed the complexion of the SU offense in the second half.
 The junior rushed for a season-high 80 yards on 25 carries.

 “When there wasn’t a lot there, he [Strickland] still found a way to give us something,” Babers said.

 Strickland certainly gave Babers and company something on the last drive.
 He wore down the Pittsburgh defense with one three to four yard run after another.
 The New Jersey native also extended the final drive with a crucial fourth down conversion Syracuse absolutely needed it.
 There is still plenty of room for improvement but seeing the Orange be able to milk away the clock late in the game while relying on its ground game was very encouraging.

 Cole Murphy Was Actually Kinda Good: